planetarydev/json-sql-builder2/README.md

 ### Understanding, Writing the Syntax

-Every Helper or Operator will be defined by a Type, iterateable SubType and vale restrictions.
+Every Helper or Operator will be defined by a Type, iterateable sub-Type and optionally value restrictions.
 For each of this situation you have to support a valid Syntax, that will generate the SQL-Result-String for the Helper or Operator.